polys18/BlackJackHelper/README.md

 ## AI/LLM tool integration

-- I used copilot to get the first simple version
+- I used copilot to get the first simple version.
+This was awesome since it gave a really good sceleton of the project.
-- OpenAI for card classification
+- OpenAI for card classification.
+This is slower than I want, I want to find ways around it so i ccan eventually hit the API with multiple frames (one every second)
-- Cursor for writing other code
+- Cursor for writing other code.
+This is always reliable and a good helper.

 ## Some screenshots